jaymeswhyte/teemarr/README.md

 - All torrents will pause at 08:00 and resume at 01:00
 - Helpful for scenarios with limited bandwidth

+### New Title Notifications
+- Plex webhooks can be set to notify Teemarr of new titles
+- Teemarr listens on port 5000 (by default) at the endpoint `/webhook`

 ## Future Features (1.0 release)
 As this is a work in progress side project, not all planned features have yet been implemented.
 Some planned future features include:

-- Notifications for newly added titles
+- User-specific notifications for newly added requested titles
 - Pausing/Resuming of specific torrents
 - Season-specific series requests
 - Selectable quality profiles